– Prof. Ranjan Bose is director of the Indraprastha Institute of Information Technology, Delhi

 But although the draft NEP report recommends a switch to multidisciplinary college education, the quality of graduates certified by India’s higher education institutions is so poor that NEP 2019 in its final form should opt for interdisciplinary rather than multidisciplinary undergrad education.
 In a multidisciplinary approach, each discipline contributes a piece of the jigsaw resulting in an addition of parts.
 Interdisciplinary education, on the other hand, integrates the domain knowledge of several disciplines, pedagogies and knowledge creation processes, and problem-solving methodologies to produce a multiplicative effect.

-Promotion of interdisciplinary learning provides educators and faculty a wide canvas to design innovative and stimulating assignments and projects.
-For instance, a class project could require students to build a mobile-phone app to monitor and remotely control soil-moisture levels.
+The promotion of interdisciplinary learning provides educators and faculty with a wide canvas to design innovative and stimulating assignments and projects.
+For instance, a class project could require students to build a mobile phone app to monitor and remotely control soil-moisture levels.
 Such interdisciplinary projects would add depth and encourage students from different faculties to work in mutually supportive teams.
 Moreover, study programmes can be designed to enlarge interdisciplinary learning.
 For example, a course on algorithms in computational biology.
 Such broad projects and assignments could result in designing an entire gamut of interdisciplinary study programmes such as a B. Tech degree in computer science and social sciences.

 Thus the possibilities and probabilities flowing from the promotion of interdisciplinary education are enormous.

 • Students are likely to become engaged when they are free to combine subjects of their choice

 • Learning can acquire greater meaning and the experience is likely to remain embedded with students for a lifetime